MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-team-account-team-template.md

 When you create a collaboration space with the account team template, you can [create an account team](#create-an-account-team) or [set up an existing team as an account team](#set-up-an-existing-team-as-an-account-team).

 The creation and setup of an account team is done from the **Collaborate in Teams** card in the Copilot for Sales pane in Outlook.
-If you don't see the **Collaborate in Teams** card, ensure that the contact you're viewing in the Copilot for Sales pane has an account associated with it in your CRM.a
+If you don't see the **Collaborate in Teams** card, ensure that the contact you're viewing in the Copilot for Sales pane has an account associated with it in your CRM.

 ## Create an account team